Bhargavi-Krish-15/Ruby_Exercise/README.md

 ![image](https://user-images.githubusercontent.com/95071003/147831816-529b0571-91da-45f7-b28f-90d73245183e.png)

 Find out why you had to write out_file.close in the code.

 When we open the file for writing , our write operation will be hidden in buffer.
 At some scenarios , buffer writes on the disc .
 So if we dont close the file , the data we thought that we wrote will not be actually written.
 So it is important to close the file or else , we will lose our data.

 Exercise - 18: Name , variable , code , function

 ![image](https://user-images.githubusercontent.com/95071003/147848809-00ed756e-b33b-437b-ba3f-eb05ef3e47e0.png)

+Functions that don't have parameters do not need the () after them, but would it be clearer if you wrote them anyway?

+Using parenthesis after function will have a better understanding than without one.
+We can also perform function operation without parenthesis.

 Exercise -19: Functions and Variables